What I applied for and where

 I wrote my personal statement and I got people at school and my parents to help me.
 It really helps to ask people that have been to uni to help you because they know what the uni are looking for.

 I applied online through UCAS and chose Leeds Beckett and my number one.
-I think Nottingham was my second choice.
-I then waited for results day which was most nerve racking thing I’ve ever had to do I think!
+Nottingham was my second choice.
+I then waited for results day which was most nerve racking thing I’ve ever had to do.

 How I decided Leeds Beckett was the one

-I went to a lot of open days and dragged my parents to about ten I think.
+I went to a lot of open days and dragged my parents to about ten.
 It’s really important to know what you want when choosing the right uni for you.
 You have to take into consideration course, location and accommodation.

 Leeds Beckett was my ﬁrst choice out of all of the universities I applied for.
-The reasons I chose Beckett as;
+Here are the reasons I chose Beckett:

-- It was the perfect amount of distance away from home for me.
+- It was the perfect distance away from home for me.
 It’s about an hour and a half away.
 I knew I wanted to properly move out and move away and do it properly.
-I still go home about every 3 weeks but it means family is never to far away and it doesn’t cost me much!
+I still go home every three weeks but it means family is never to far away and it doesn’t cost me much.

 - The course was just what I wanted.
-My course covered the modules I wanted and was 4th in the country which was a huge pull for me.
+My course covered the modules I was looking for and was 4th in the country which was a huge pull for me.

 - The accommodation.
-I had heard loads about how good the ‘student life’ was in Leeds and I wanted to join in!
-Beckett has some great accommodation sites and none of them are too expensive.
+I had heard loads about how good the student life was in Leeds and I wanted to join in!
+Beckett has some great accommodations and none of them are too expensive.

 - The city.
 I had been to Leeds a couple of times for shopping and nights out and LOVED it.
-It made me want to move here and join in what I missed out on.
-Im from a small town so a big city appealed to me.
+It made me want to move here and join in.
+I'm from a small town so a big city appealed to me.

 How I felt approaching exams knowing I wanted to get into Leeds Beckett